NCEA Level 3 Photography

 Recommended Prior Learning

 Year 12 APHO provides an ideal foundation for this course.
-Students will strong achievement in other Level 2 visual arts subjects are also be eligible.
-Other students should gain approval from HOD Art.
-All students must be willing to be actively engaged in all learning activities.
-This will require in-class and after school involvement.
+Students who have achieved in other Level 2 visual arts subjects are also be eligible.

 Pathway

-Senior photography courses develop multiple life-long skills such as the ability to think in complex and divergent ways, creativity, positive learning dispositions and personal competencies, as well as specific skills in Photography.
 There are many career options and tertiary pathways involving visual arts skills, literacies and creative thinking.
 These span a wide range of industries and fields of knowledge.
 People with creative, original, high level thinking and problem-solving skills are highly sought after.

 Assessment Information